Junks5020/deepe-docs/docs/developer/install.md

 ---
 ## 6. Appendix: Custom Database Setup (Optional)

 We recommend using **Docker** to run your PostgreSQL database and we have already integrated the database setup in Docker Compose.
-If you prefer to use your own external database, please follow these steps:
+If you prefer to use your custom database, please follow these steps:
 1. Manually install a local PostgreSQL server or use existing database information(version 16 is known to run stably)
 2. To ensure successful initialization, you **must** use the default superuser:
    **`dbuser = postgres`**